Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 MCL § 750.539j

-Surveillance of Private Place
+Surveillance of a Private Place

 Privacy

-Effective: Apr 4, 2017Misdemeanor — up to 2 years imprisonment and/or up to $2,000 fine for a first offense; up to 5 years and/or $5,000 for repeat offense
+Effective: Jan 1, 1931Misdemeanor (first offense) — up to 2 years imprisonment and/or up to $2,000 fine.
+Felony (repeat offense) — up to 5 years imprisonment and/or up to $5,000 fine

 View source